Spring Garden Revival

 Stormwater Management & MS4 Compliance During Grub Control Operations in Milton

-Milton’s stormwater systems are regulated under the Clean Water Act and MS4 permits.
-Best practices include mixing and loading pesticides at least 100 feet from storm drains, using secondary containment, and sweeping granules from hard surfaces back onto lawns.
-Equipment wash water must never enter streets or drains; use designated wash areas.
-Enhanced buffer zones (50-100 feet) are required near water bodies due to the high aquatic toxicity of many grub products.
-Avoid applications before forecasted heavy rain to prevent runoff.
-These measures protect local waters and support compliance with MassDEP Stormwater Management Standards.
-Milton Department of Public Works
+Stormwater protection is a priority under the Clean Water Act and MassDEP Stormwater Management Standards.
+Best practices include mixing/loading pesticides at least 100 feet from storm drains or water bodies, using secondary containment, and sweeping granules from hard surfaces back onto lawns.
+Equipment wash water must never enter streets or drains.
+Enhanced buffer zones (50-100 feet) are required near streams, ponds, and wetlands due to the high aquatic toxicity of many grub products.
+Applications should be avoided before heavy rain to prevent runoff.
+These measures protect local watersheds and support municipal EPA NPDES MS4 compliance.

 525 Canton Avenue, Milton, MA 02186